-- The BHA will provide 80% of units to elderly and 20% to non-elderly disabled in all developments included in this Plan, for a total of 2,634 elderly and 659 non-elderly disabled designated units. - 2.
-The BHA will retain a preference for persons with disabilities in the state and federal family developments and the Housing Choice Voucher and Moderate Rehabilitation Voucher Programs. - 3.
-The BHA will continue to administer 500 DHP-related vouchers, will create 330 new DHP mitigation vouchers in conjunction with this Plan, and will, where available, seek additional vouchers for the non-elderly disabled.
+- 1. BHA will provide 80% of units to elderly applicants and 20% to non-elderly disabled applicants in all developments included in this Plan, for a total of 2502 elderly and 626 non-elderly disabled designated units.
+The 165 wheelchair units in the elderly/disabled portfolio are undesignated. - 2.
+BHA will retain preference points for persons with disabilities in state and federal family public housing and for single non-elderly disabled in the Housing Choice Voucher and Moderate Rehabilitation Voucher Programs. - 3.
+BHA will continue to administer its existing DHP-related vouchers while providing 300 new DHP mitigation vouchers in conjunction with this Plan, and will, where available, seek additional vouchers for the non-elderly disabled.